 If you’ve been pulled over by an officer due to an alleged drinking and driving event and you refused to submit to an officer’s requested breathalyzer test at the police station, you most likely ended up with a one-year suspension and 6 points on your license.
-If your license is suspended because of an implied consent violation, the only way you will be able to drive legally is on a hardship license from circuit court.
-A hardship license lets you legally drive for work and school and other limited purposes.
+If the Michigan Department of State suspended your license because of an implied consent violation, the only way you will be able to drive legally is a court order for reinstatement of your driving privileges at a hardship appeal to Circuit Court.
+A hardship license lets you legally drive for work and school, and other limited purposes.

 Implied Consent Suspension – Refusal to Take Breath Test

-Here is why your license was suspended.
-If you’ve requested and received a driver’s license, you have basically told the State of Michigan that you consent to obeying a police officer when they ask you for a chemical breath, blood, or urine sample.
-Of course, this doesn’t mean that a sample can be requested for disobeying a traffic stop.
-The request must be reasonable and in connection with a type of driving offense where you are suspected to be driving impaired due to alcohol consumption.
-If you refuse, for whatever reason, your license will be suspended because you violated the implied consent law in the State of Michigan.
+If you’ve requested and received a driver’s license, you have legally consented to obey a police officer when they ask you for a chemical breath, blood, or urine sample during an investigation for drunk driving, OWI, DUI, or any related charge.
+The request must be reasonable and connected with a type of driving offense where you are suspected of driving impaired due to alcohol, drug, or controlled substance consumption.
+If you unreasonably refuse a chemical test, the Michigan Department of State will suspend your driver’s license because you violated the implied consent law in the State of Michigan.

 Complicated and Rigid Process

 Although you can go from suspended license right to Circuit Court on an appeal, it may not be in your best interest to skip the Implied Consent Hearing with the DAAD.
 If your DAAD appeal is unsuccessful, then your last resort is a hardship appeal.
-The appeal is generally for a first offense and it is not something that can be done multiple times.
-If you lose, you are done which is why you should seek the assistance of a very experienced attorney.
+The appeal is generally for a first offense, and you cannot try again if you are not successful the first time.
+If you lose, “there is no second bite at the apple,” is why you should seek the assistance of a very experienced attorney.

 Hardship Appeal to Circuit Court Process